steveontheweb/maya-mcp-server/README.md

 # Scene queries
 "Show all objects in the current scene"
 "Get detailed info for pCube1"
+"Get console output to see recent Maya logs"

 # Create objects
 "Create a sphere named mySphere"